Report: Athens woman dropped off marijuana for prisoner

 Emmika Kassha Walton, 30, of Athens was taken into custody at the Clarke County Jail on Floyd County charges of having items prohibited by an inmate and conspiracy to commit a felony.

-Walton attempted to drop off 87.4 grams of marijuana and two cell phones on Jan.
-27 at the East View cemetery on Kingston Avenue where a prison detail was working.
+Walton attempted to drop off 87.4 grams of marijuana and two cellphones on Jan.
+27 at East View cemetery on Kingston Avenue where a prison detail was working.

 She was released Tuesday on a $10,100 bond.

-Rome man charged with conspiracy to sell meth
+Man charged with conspiracy to sell meth

 A 34-year-old man is charged with conspiracy to violate the Georgia Controlled Substance Act and a probation violation.